 Richard ‘Sean' Manning

-A retired vice president and co-owner of a large manufacturing corporation, Larry helped guide Freedom Run Winery since its inception, learning from the ground up, and leading by example.
+A retired vice president and co-owner of a large manufacturing corporation, Larry helped guide Freedom Run Winery, learning from the ground up, and leading by example.

-He assumed the role as COO, and took on the day to day management of the business.
-Larry is driven by a voracious entrepreneurial spirit, and a love of family.
+Larry is driven by a voracious entrepreneurial spirit, so he assumed the role as COO, and took on the day to day management of the business.

 Chip Manning took on the responsibility of working the land at FRW, and could usually be found coaxing the best from the six different varieties of vinifera grapes that eventually become the winery’s showpieces.